Questions With: International Dark Sky Association, Part 2

-Here's Part 2 of our conversation with policy research Intern James Hanna from the International Dark Sky Association.
-In this section we focus on Dark Sky lighting for homeowners.
+In addition to that topic, part 2 of our conversation with policy research Intern James Hanna from the International Dark Sky Association focuses on other Dark Sky lighting issues of interest to homeowners.

 Q: What qualifies as a Dark Sky residential outdoor fixture?

-Essentially a dark sky friendly outdoor residential fixture is one that is also "good neighbor" friendly.
-Good neighbor friendly fixtures aim to reduce intrusive light on a neighbor?s property by limiting light pollution sources such as glare, light trespass, and skyglow.
+A: Essentially a dark sky friendly outdoor residential fixture is one that is also “good neighbor” friendly.
+Good neighbor friendly fixtures aim to reduce intrusive light on a neighbor’s property by limiting light pollution sources such as glare, light trespass, and skyglow.

 Q: For the typical home owner, what are some of the common mistakes made when lighting their property?